Shmew/Feliz.SweetAlert/SweetAlert/README.md

 Implemented as both normal functions and Elmish commands, for maximum flexibility.

-See the full documentation with live examples: [https://shmew.github.io/Feliz.SweetAlert](https://shmew.github.io/Feliz.SweetAlert/)
+See the full documentation with live examples [here](https://shmew.github.io/Feliz.SweetAlert/).

 A quick look: